2giosangmitom/2giosangmitom.github.io/src/assets/cv/cv.typ

 = Open Source Contributions

-Engaging with the open source community to give back and enhance my technical
+Actively engaging with the open source community to give back, enhance my technical skills, and collaborate with talented developers worldwide:
-skills:

 - *Release Puller Action*
   - *Description:* A GitHub Action that automates the release process based on